johannchopin/gitmoji-browser-extension/README.md

 - 🔍 Search for a specific gitmoji's code/emoji by name or description
 - 🐕 Detect the gitmojis present on the current tab
-- ➕ Inject 🔀 gitmoji in front of the commit title from GitHub/GitLab pull-request
+- ➕ Inject 🔀 gitmoji in front of the commit title of GitHub/GitLab pull-request
 - Through the settings panel:
   - 🌔 Dark/light mode (default to light)
   - ❌ Close extension's popup after a gitmoji is saved in the clipboard (default to no)